gentaro0404/unit4_project/README.md

 ## Proposed Solution
 To solve the client's problem I will be creating a website using HTML CSS and Python.
 The site will have a login and sign up system to allow for multiple users.
 It is a platform for users to share beer recipes and unique brewing methods.
 The site will also allow users to share information such as ingredients and other information.

-## Raatinale for propsed solution
+## Ratinale for propsed solution

 This project will provide a solution to a problem where home brewing culture is not yet common in Niobraska.
 Web-based social media sites make it easy to share information and methods, and it is expected to create a rounded community of people interested in homebrewing.
 As mentioned in the problem statement, it is currently difficult to obtain information on home brewing in Japan.
 This web-based social media will provide a place where people can easily share information and ideas about information and methods.
 From a data management perspective, this project will design a beta base to store and manage user-uploaded recipes, their images, and data, with a back-end system implemented in Python to handle operations such as adding, editing, and deleting data.
 HTML and CSS were chosen to build the basic structure and style of the website, while Python was chosen for the back-end development.
 These technologies are in the context of the project and are widely used as well as the experience of the developers.
 As an alternative, other programming languages such as PHP or JavaScript could be used, but Python is known for its simplicity and extensibility, and is well suited for data processing and database manipulation.
-In addition, Python frameworks such as Django and Flask provide additional functionality to facilitate web development.
+In addition, Python frameworks such as Django and Flask provide additional functionality to facilitate web development. [^1][^2]

 Prior to the implementation of the project, I conducted research on the proposed solution and the tools to be used: HTML and CSS are fundamental to web design, and Python is a common choice for back-end development.
 In addition, Python frameworks (Django and Flask) provide additional features that facilitate web application development and are used in many successful projects.
 For the database, SQLite would be a good choice, as SQLAlchemy's interface offers better performance and is protected against security attacks
 In addition, we researched similar social media platforms and beer enthusiast websites for good user experience practices and features.
-This gave us confidence that our proposed solution would be feasible and effective.
+This gave us confidence that our proposed solution would be feasible and effective.[^3]

 Finally, we would also focus on proper data management and privacy protection to ensure the success of the project.
 This includes database design, security measures, and user rights management.
-In this way, our web-based social media sites are expected to become a trusted source of information for the Japanese homebrewing community.
+In this way, our web-based social media sites are expected to become a trusted source of information for the Japanese homebrewing community. [^4]

+[^1]: “HTML vs JavaScript: Which Should You Learn?”
+Hackr.io, https://hackr.io/blog/html-vs-javascript.
+[^2]: “HTML vs JavaScript: Top 8 Most Amazing Comparison You Need to Know.”
+EDUCBA, 3 Mar.
+2023, https://www.educba.com/html-vs-javascript/.
+[^3]: User, Devmountain.
+“What Is CSS and Why Should You Use It?”
+Devmountain, 22 Apr.
+2019, https://devmountain.com/blog/what-is-css-and-why-use-it/#:~:text=CSS%20makes%20the%20front%2Dend,for%20font%20color%20and%20more.
+[^4]: Korsun, Julia.
+“The 16 Most Important Pros and Cons of Using Python for Web Development.”
+Software Development Blog &amp; IT Tech Insights | Django Stars, 10 Feb.
+2023, https://djangostars.com/blog/python-web-development/.

 ### Design Statement